ElementsProject/lightning/doc/lightningd-config.5.md

  **fee-per-satoshi**=*MILLIONTHS*
 Default: 10 (0.001%).
 This is the proportional fee to charge for every payment which passes through.
-As percentages are too coarse, it’s in millionths, so 10000 is 1%, 1000 is 0.1%.
+As percentages are too coarse, it's in millionths, so 10000 is 1%, 1000 is 0.1%.
 Changing this value will only affect new channels and not existing ones.
 If you want to change fees for existing channels, use the RPC call lightning-setchannelfee(7).